SnuktheGreat/synapse/readme.md

 still catch this exception, but since it's a _RuntimeException_ it is allowed in the `Stream.map` method.

-Many _Runtime_ equivalents of checked types are available as part of Synapse (see the `com.impressiveinteractive.synapse.exception.runtime` package), but you could also supply your own method reference that creates your own _RuntimeException_.
+Many _Runtime_ equivalents of checked types are available as part of Synapse (see the `com.impressiveinteractive.synapse.core.exception.runtime` package), but you could also supply your own method reference that creates your own _RuntimeException_.

 It is also possible wrap the exception temporarily and unwrap it once the stream completes.
 To do this you can use the